 - ¼ cup Parmesan cheese, plus extra for serving

-- 1 tbsp parsley or other fresh herb
+- 1 tablespoon parsley or other fresh herb

-- 12 ozs penne or other short pasta
+- 12 ozs ziti or other short pasta such as penne

 - salt & pepper to taste

-- Preheat oven to 425.
+- Prepare the broccoli: Preheat oven to 400.
 Toss the broccoli with 2 tablespoons olive oil, garlic powder and a bit of salt to taste.

-- Spread the broccoli out in a single layer in a medium roasting pan.
-Place in the oven to roast for about 20 minutes until the broccoli turns tender and begins to brown.
+- Roast broccoli: Spread the broccoli out in a single layer in a medium roasting pan.
+Place in the oven to roast for about 25 to 30 minutes until the broccoli turns tender and begins to brown.
 Remove roasted broccoli from oven and set aside.

-- As the broccoli roasts, heat 1 tablespoon olive oil on medium heat in skillet.
+- Sauté garlic: As the broccoli roasts, heat 1 tablespoon olive oil on medium heat in skillet.
 Add the minced garlic and cook for 1 minute.

 - Add the chicken to the skillet.
 Cook for about 5 minutes, stirring occasionally, until the chicken begins to turn white on the outside.

-- Start boiling water for the penne after the broccoli has begun roasting.
+- Cook the pasta.
 Add the pasta to boil shortly after adding the chicken to the skillet.
 Cook pasta according to package instructions, then drain.

-- Toss the pasta together with the chicken and roasted broccoli.
+- Toss the ziti together with the chicken and roasted broccoli.
 Stir the parmesan cheese, then add salt and pepper to taste.
 Enjoy with an Italian white wine!